 IN SHORT: Food production is resource intensive, so when we waste an apple for instance, we also waste all the water, energy, fuel, labor and love that went into producing that apple.
-Tossing it into the compost still used all of that, without feeding us.
-Composting alleviates guilt, but again, those resources were used up, just to make soil amendment.
+Tossing food into a compost bin alleviates guilt but still uses up all those resources, without feeding anyone.
 Shockingly, 40% of the food grown in the US is never eaten!
 Wow.

 Worse yet, when food is sent to landfill, the absence of oxygen means the food creates methane which when released into the atmosphere creates a greenhouse effect more than 25 times greater than CO2 over a 100-year period.
 In terms of greenhouse gasses, about 80% of those are produced before food gets to the end of its life.

-While composting is a great first step above tossing food into the landfill, there are better options.
+While composting food is a step better than tossing food into the landfill, there are better options.
 The Food Recovery Hierarchy seen here was developed by the U.S. EPA.
 It is arranged to show the most preferred options for wasted food at the top and least preferred at the bottom.
 They are arranged this way because of the ever-increasing waste of natural resources, time and money as food continues down through the options for recovery.

 It follows the old mantra of Reduce, Reuse and Recycle, where reduction is the priority.
 The project goal for No Food Left Behind – Corvallis is to encourage people in Corvallis to prevent the wasting of food that should be eaten.
 This project provides tools for you to buy, store, and prep food in ways that can help reduce that waste.
 Learn more at our What To Do page.

 We encourage you to use your yard waste / mixed organics cart provided by Republic Services if you are throwing food out as garbage.
 Any food or other items such as yard debris you place in this bin in Corvallis goes to the Pacific Region Compost facility near Adair Village.